npmcomponent/JayceTDE-text-dimensions/Readme.md

 // Copy styles from an element textDimensions('Hello world', document.querySelector('div')); // { width: 126, height: 20 }

+// Use textContent and styling of an element textDimensions(document.querySelector('div'));                // { width: 180, height: 40 }

 ```

 ## Available Styles